benwalks/Lets-Build-Instagram-Free-Book/Chapter Five/Chapter 5 - Liking Larry's Legs.md

   = display_likes post
 ```

-Remember, all this does is give us a *very specific location* for javascript to do it’s thang.
+Remember, all this does is give us a *very specific location* for javascript to do it’s thing.
 Each ```post.id``` is unique, so we know that jQuery will always be looking at the right post when it updates.

 Now, in the jQuery above, all we’re doing is this:

 - Finding the appropriate post 'likes' id element.
 - Changing the html of that element to the rendered ```_likes.html.haml``` partial WITH the new information it’ll have from our AJAX call.

-To summarise: Our user-name will be added to the list!
+To summarize: Our user-name will be added to the list!

 Now, this isn’t an ideal solution for this problem for one simple reason:  We’re making extra calls to the server every time we like a post (or dislike a post).
 How else could we achieve the same effect?